MithrilJS/mithril.js/docs/installation.md

 <script src="https://unpkg.com/mithril/mithril.js"></script>
 ```

-If you would like to try out mithril without setting up a local environment, you can easily use an online playground at [flems.io/mithril](https://flems.io/mithril).
+If you would like to try out Mithril.js without setting up a local environment, you can easily use an online playground at [flems.io/mithril](https://flems.io/mithril).

 ---